Here’s all you need to know.

 Disney World Resort Parking Fees

-Resort Valet Parking: Only available at the Deluxe resorts and villas, valet parking is $33 per night.
-It’s free to guests with valid disability placards.
+Resort Valet Parking: Only available at the Deluxe resorts and villas, as well as at Coronado Springs Resort, valet parking is $33 per night.
+That includes tax.
+Valet parking is free to guests with valid disability placards.

 You can visit Disney’s website page on parking here.